-The first step to take is by taking a trip to the Social Security site.
-In addition to letting individuals enroll in Medicare Part A and Part B coverage the social security site lets you review your social security retirement benefits.
+The first step is taking a trip to the Social Security site.
+In addition to letting individuals enroll in Medicare Part A and Part B coverage, the social security site lets you review your social security retirement benefits.
 Benefits are paid via monthly social security benefits.
-Eligible individuals can check on their retirement benefits and enroll in Medicare online via the instructions below.
+If you’re turning 65 and eligible for Medicare or already receiving Social Security retirement benefits, you can check on your retirement benefits and enroll in Medicare online via the instructions below.

 Once you click the “Start a New Application” button you will get a screen asking who is completing this application.
 In most cases, you will press the button that says I am applying for myself.
 Click that and then the “Next button” This will open a drop-down menu asking if you have a “my Social Security account” If you do congratulations as you’ve made your life quite a bit simpler.
 If not, then press “No”